 Cover the casserole with the lid or with foil and bake about 30 minutes, or until cheese is all melted.
 Remove the lid and bake about 20 minutes more, until casserole is bubbling and starting to brown on top.
 (You can put it under the broiler for a few minutes if it seems done but you’d like the cheese more brown.)
 Serve hot, with condiments like salsa, Green Tabasco Sauce, sour cream, or guacamole if desired.

 This will keep in the refrigerator for several days and also freezes well.

-Dried beans are a low-glycemic ingredient that's allowed for any phase of the South Beach Diet, but serving size is limited for Phase One.
-Be sure not to eat more than the 1/8 casserole serving size if you're eating this for Phase One.
+This casserole has dried beans, which are probably too high in carbs for strict low-carb diet plans.
+It’s a low-glycemic recipe, suitable for all phases of the South Beach Diet, but serving size for beans is limited for South Beach Phase One.
+Be sure not to eat more than the 1/8 casserole serving size if you’re actively trying to lose weight on Phase One.